Pensions in Ukraine: Second tier

 The second level is represented by an accumulation system of compulsory insurance.
-It was scheduled for implementation on 1 January 2019.
 It accumulates funds in the accounts of State Accumulative Fund of Ukraine or non-governmental accounts.
 Contributions are held in personal accounts for contributors.
 The contributions will be invested on the contributor's behalf.
 The amount of contribution was not to exceed 7% of salary.
 The accumulated funds are available upon retirement.
 Retirement savings can be inherited and are in addition to the solidarity system.
 Administrative support is provided by the Pension Fund of Ukraine.

 Third tier

 The last system is based on voluntary contributions to non-governmental pension funds and is codified in the Law on Non-governmental Pension Provision, enacted on 1 January 2004.
 Non-governmental funds are legal entities established under the Law of Ukraine "On private pension provision".
 They have the same operating principle as governmental pension funds in the second tier system and are operated as non-profit organizations.
 The pension fund creates an account in the name of the participant and accumulates contributions either from the individual, his or her employer or the participant's family.
 Participants of this system do not lose the right to compulsory state pension payments and are entitled to set their retirement age.
 Contributions to those funds and received investment income on it receive tax relief.